 The following sexual misconduct sanctioning panel procedures are generally followed.
 The COD reserves the right to adjust these procedures as the Chair deems appropriate.

-B. The sexual misconduct sanctioning panel is scheduled as soon as is reasonably possible after the investigator’s report and the acceptances of responsibility of the complainant and the respondent are received.
+B. The sexual misconduct sanctioning panel is scheduled as soon as is reasonably possible after the investigation report and the acceptances of responsibility of the complainant and the respondent are received.

-C. The complainant and the respondent will each be invited to submit a letter to the sexual misconduct sanctioning panel.
-This letter is an opportunity for each party to comment on their acceptance of the investigator’s recommendation, the impact of this situation on them, any aggravating or mitigating factors they believe should be taken into consideration, and any sanctions they would like to recommend.
+C. The complainant and the respondent will each be invited to submit a letter, not to exceed five double-spaced pages, to the sexual misconduct sanctioning panel.
+This letter is an opportunity for each party to comment on their acceptance of the recommended finding, the impact of this situation on them, any aggravating or mitigating factors they believe should be taken into consideration, and any sanctions they would like to recommend.
 Both parties will be given three business days to submit this letter.
 No additional material may be submitted at this time.

-D. In cases where a student organization is the respondent, the governing council responsible for that student organization shall be notified of the pending case and be invited to submit a letter to the COD about the case.
+D. In cases where a student organization is the respondent, the governing council responsible for that student organization shall be notified of the pending case and be invited to submit the letter described above to the COD.

-E. The sexual misconduct sanctioning panel will meet in an executive session to review the case and determine an appropriate sanction.
-Neither the complainant nor respondent will participate in person.
-The panel will review the investigator’s written report, the letters submitted by the parties, the respondent’s disciplinary history, and the respondent’s transcript.
+G. Once the Chair concludes the sanctioning panel hearing (or both parties decline the option to participate in a sanctioning panel hearing), the sexual misconduct sanctioning panel will meet in an executive session to review the case and determine an appropriate sanction.
+The panel will review the written investigation report, any letters submitted by the parties, the respondent’s disciplinary history, and the respondent’s transcript.

 Because the facts are agreed and the respondent has accepted responsibility for violating Institute policy, a formal finding of responsibility is entered and the only question during deliberation is the appropriate sanction.
 The COD sexual misconduct sanctioning panel will decide what is the appropriate sanction or sanctions to impose.
 The COD sexual misconduct sanctioning panel will make decisions based on a majority vote.
 In deliberations on sanctions, the COD sexual misconduct sanctioning panel may review any prior findings of responsibility of the respondent.
 The COD sexual misconduct sanctioning panel is empowered to impose any sanction, including suspension, expulsion, degree revocation, suspension of student organization recognition, and revocation of student organization recognition.
 The sanctions available are described in Section XI.

-F. The Chair or the OSC will usually meet with the respondent and complainant within five business days of the sexual misconduct sanctioning panel.
-A written notice of the decision is usually provided to a respondent and the complainant no later than five business days after the sexual misconduct sanctioning panel.
+H. The Chair or the OSCCS will offer to meet with the respondent and complainant, and the Chair will send a written notice of the sanctioning decision to both parties as soon as is reasonably possible after the sanctioning panel hearing.
 This letter will be copied to MIT officials as appropriate.